 Additionally, hosting renewable energy projects can help landholders diversify their operations, and provides a predictable annual income stream that can insulate against feed and stock price volatility and the impact of drought and other severe weather events on production.

-No. In fact, Australia’s abundant solar and wind resources are highly predictable, but they are variable, which means production varies throughout the day, across the seasons, and between locations.
-For this reason, the location of new renewable energy developments matters, and getting the balance between wind and solar generation right is important.
+No. While Australia’s abundant solar and wind resources are highly predictable, they are variable throughout the day, across the seasons, and between locations.
+For this reason, the location of new renewable energy developments matters, and getting the balance right between wind and solar generation is critical.

 Key areas of Queensland are home to a strategically critical wind energy resource that is ‘inversely correlated’ with solar, and wind generation in other parts of the country.

 Bungaban and future South Queensland Renewable Generation Hub projects are in an area where the wind picks up as the sun goes down.
-This means the Hub’s projects will be among just a handful of renewable energy developments in the country where clean, low-cost energy can be generated around the clock from a single location.
+This means the projects will be among just a handful of renewable energy developments in the country with the potential to generate clean, low-cost energy around the clock from a single location.

 All energy generators connecting to the grid must address a range of stringent, project-specific technical requirements to ensure system security and reliability.
 In Queensland, the transmission network is publicly owned and operated by Powerlink.
 Powerlink works with the Australian Energy Market Operator (AEMO) to ensure any generator connecting to the grid meets AEMO’s comprehensive Generator Performance Standards.